 Mozilla made a lot of noise a few years back when it announced Firefox OS, an operating system for mobile devices designed specifically to run only web applications.
 During development they were able to demonstrate at par or better performance of web apps vs native apps on identical hardware.
 Sadly the project suffered from a series of management missteps and other bureaucratic obstacles, and never became commercially viable before it was abandoned.

-I think it's only a matter of time until the web platform becomes the standard for any application with a human interface, but even if I'm wrong, there's still plenty of good reasons to build your next project as a Web Application.
+It's easy to imagine that it's only a matter of time until the web platform becomes the standard for any application with a human interface; even if that's wrong, there's still plenty of good reasons to build your next project as a Web Application.
+Google's ChromeOS for Chromebooks is highly popular, powerful, and almost fully web-based.
+Microsoft has also thrown its weight behind the technology with web versions of its Office/365 product line.